-Software supply chain trends are frequently changing from a one-time purchase to a subscription-based service.
+When thinking about information technology trends in supply chain management, software supply chain trends are frequently changing from a one-time purchase to a subscription-based service.
 While you have to pay a monthly or annual fee to use the software, it is often less expensive and pricing is determined based on the number of users and features you wish to access.
 This type of software is highly advantageous in that you only pay for what you need, and it is easy to upgrade or downgrade at any time.

 Trend #14: Virtual Reality (VR) and Augmented Reality (AR)